top of page

 // Biography

-I am not motivated by money or social status... but expression, truth and productivity
+I am not motivated by money or social status... but expression, truth and productivity.

 I've always had very high standards, and ambition.
-Looking to the future I hope to define my style fully and finally amalgamate my favourite styles and features.
-I always wanted and believed that I could be one of the best at what I do, and build something worthwhile, including producing more fine art.
-It's taken a lot of work and perseverence to get to a point where this was possible and I was in a good place...but all worthwhile in this ever growing story.
-Hoping to contribute a lot to this quickly-changing medium and culture, I feel like I have only scratched the surface of my capabilities...
+Looking to the future I hope to define my style fully.
+I always wanted and believed that I could be one of the best at what I do, and build something worthwhile.
+It's taken a lot of work and perseverence to get to a point where this is possible...but all worthwhile in this ever growing story.
+I look forward to contributing more to this quickly

 A